datapartyjs/dataparty-api/README.md

 ## Goals

 The primary goal of `@dataparty/api` is to enable secure microservices development across all architectual domains with a single code base.
 This covers traditional clouds, peer-to-peer apps(with or without cloud backing), and hybrid clouds.
+Dataparty services are able to be run on servers, edge devices, or even directly in the browser or app.
+This means users of dataparty based apps can frequently run their own backend from with an app.

+Dataparty allows the app maker to decide how centralized or distributed they app should be and implement that vision rapidly.

+## Features

+A [`IParty`](https://datapartyjs.github.io/dataparty-api/IParty.html) typically consists of these parts:

+ * Identity
+ * Comms
+ * Config
+ * DBs
+ * Services

 ## Roadmap